Jacob-Dong/Staff-Management-System/README.md

 ![image](./pic/1.gif)
 The partial operations are shown below.
 ![image](./pic/2.gif)
 The aim why I share this system online is to help the people who want to use python to write their own graphical program.
+Fighting together！！！